Season of Love in Shimane

 Season of Love in Shimane is a Thai boys' love (BL) web drama series produced by 9Naa Production.
 The series follows the journey of love and self-improvement of the main characters as they navigate their feelings amidst new relationships and career aspirations.
-The show is released every Sunday on Viu as a Viu Original series in selected regions from May 11, 2025.
+The show is released every Sunday on GagaOOLala and Viu as a Viu Original series in selected regions from May 11, 2025.

 The series is a continuation of the web drama KISEKI in Tokyo Chapter 2.

 Synopsis

 Following a life-changing trip to Tokyo, P and Pan-Plai find their feelings evolving in unexpected ways.
 A year later, P has moved to Shimane and established himself as a travel blogger, dedicating himself to personal growth as he once promised Pan.
 Meanwhile, Pan-Plai pursues his dream of becoming an artist and singer, gaining popularity and a loyal fan base.

 Despite leading separate lives, P holds onto the hope of reconnecting with Pan.
 When he learns that Pan will return to Japan, he eagerly anticipates their reunion—only to be met with new challenges.
-Alongside Pan’s return comes the arrival of a charismatic young artist and a mischievous manager Tontae, both of whom fit the mold of Pan’s "ideal couple."
-With winter as his witness, P must navigate this new dynamic and prove that love, no matter the season, can withstand the test of time.
+Alongside Pan’s return comes the arrival of a young artist and a manager Tontae, both of whom fit the mold of Pan’s "ideal couple."
+P must navigate this new dynamic and prove that his affection can withstand the test of time.